ory/sdk/clients/client/go/docs/ProjectAPI.md

 func main() {
     projectId := "projectId_example" // string | Project ID
     eventType := "eventType_example" // string | The event type to query for
-    resolution := "resolution_example" // string | The resolution of the buckets  The minimum resolution is 1 hour. from := time.Now() // time.Time | The start RFC3339 date of the time window
+    resolution := "resolution_example" // string | The resolution of the buckets  The minimum resolution is 1 minute. from := time.Now() // time.Time | The start RFC3339 date of the time window
     to := time.Now() // time.Time | The end RFC3339 date of the time window